-The results of this parallelization for different number of threads on SYNTH dataset are presented in Figure 6.1.
+The results of this parallelization for different number of threads on SYNTH dataset are presented in Figure 8.

 For all datasets, it is observed that the algebraic reductions step of the sequential algorithm scales linearly with increasing number of cores.
 We obtain up to $10.7 \times$ speedup for this step with 16 cores.
 We notice that the execution times for construction of the reducible complex decrease with increasing number of cores.
-With 16 cores, the maximum speedup attained for the construction of the reducible complex is $8.76 \times$ over the sequential execution of this step.
+With 16 cores, the maximum speedup attained is $8.76 \times$ over the sequential execution of this step.
 Also, the initial read and construction of the simplicial complex is performed sequentially and lack of parallelism in this step eventually makes this function a major contributor to the execution time.
-The total execution times for the various datasets with increasing number of cores is in Figure 6.2.
-Performance gains of up to $4.9 \times$ are obtained with 16 threads over sequential algebraic reductions.
+The total execution times for the various datasets with increasing number of cores is in Figure 9.
+Performance gains of up to $4.9 \times$ are obtained over sequential algebraic reductions.